Syrian Civil War Fast Facts

 April 4, 2017 - Dozens of civilians are reportedly killed in a suspected chemical attack in the rebel-held town of Khan Sheikhoun.
 The Russian Defense Ministry claims that gas was released when Syrian forces bombed a chemical munitions depot operated by terrorists.
 Activists, however, say that Syrians carried out a targeted chemical attack.

-April 6, 2017 - The US launches a military strike on a Syrian government airbase in response to the chemical weapon attack on civilians.
-On President Trump's orders, US warships launch 59 Tomahawk cruise missiles at the airbase which, US officials say, was home to the warplanes that carried out the chemical attacks.
+April 6, 2017 - The United States launches a military strike on a Syrian government airbase in response to the chemical weapon attack on civilians.
+On US President Donald Trump's orders, US warships launch 59 Tomahawk cruise missiles at the airbase which was home to the warplanes that carried out the chemical attacks.

-July 7, 2017 - President Donald Trump and Russian President Vladimir Putin reach an agreement on curbing violence in southwest Syria during their meeting at the G20 in Hamburg, Germany.
+July 7, 2017 - Trump and Putin reach an agreement on curbing violence in southwest Syria during their meeting at the G20 in Hamburg, Germany.
 The ceasefire will take effect in the de-escalation zone beginning at noon Damascus time on July 9.

-October 17, 2017 - ISIS loses control of its self-declared capital, the Syrian city of Raqqa.
+October 17, 2017 - ISIS loses control of its self-declared capital, Raqqa.
 US-backed forces fighting in Raqqa say "major military operations" have ended, though there are still pockets of resistance in the city.

+October 26, 2017 - A joint report from the United Nations and international chemical weapons inspectors finds that the Assad regime was responsible for the April 2017 sarin attack that killed more than 80 people.
+Syria has repeatedly denied it had anything to do with the attack and also denies it has any chemical weapons.

+February 24, 2018 - The UN Security Council unanimously approves a 30-day ceasefire resolution in Syria, though it is unclear when the ceasefire is meant to start, or how it will be enforced.